-On my first day as a supervisor, a CSR approached me and requested help dealing with a quite upset customer.
+On my first day as a supervisor, a CSR approached me and requested help dealing with a pretty upset customer.
 The bank had misallocated her most recent deposit into her checking account, causing her mortgage payment to bounce.
-Back then, we called this customer type of customer a “Hostile," but to be perfectly honest, I would be upset too if my bank temporarily misplaced my deposit and caused me to miss a mortgage payment.
+Back then, we called this customer type of customer a "Hostile," but to be perfectly honest, I would be upset too if my bank temporarily misplaced my deposit and caused me to miss a mortgage payment.

 I joined the CSR in her cubicle and was able to settle the problem in under two minutes.
 I felt like a success!
 I walked back to my cubicle, thinking, "I am pretty good!
 I bet that CSR just figured out how I got promoted, and they did not."